gibwanjau0/gibwanjau0/README.md

 # 💫 About Me:
-Astute Data Scientist with data-driven and technology-focused approach.
-Communicates clearly with stakeholders and builds consensus around well-founded models.
-Talks about #ai4good, #datascience, #machinelearning, #pythonautomation, and #businessanalytics<br><br>
+As an astute Data Scientist, my approach is data-driven and technology-focused.
+I prioritize clear communication with stakeholders and consensus-building around well-founded models.
+My areas of expertise include #ai4good, #datascience, #machinelearning, #pythonautomation, and #businessanalytics.
+With a strong commitment to innovation and problem-solving, I bring a collaborative and results-oriented approach to every project I undertake.<br><br>
 - Nairobi, Kenya is where I'm located.<br>
-- Contact me via gibwanjau0@gmail.com<br>
+- Contact me via gibwanjau0@gmail.com.<br>
 - Currently learning Data Science/ML.<br>
 - Open to collaborating on AI/ML projects.<br>
 - Fun fact: I prefer using tabs over spaces.<br>